duereg/sublime-jsvalidate/README.md

 ##Error: unknown report format sublime.

 Seeing this error means you are using an outdated version of [EsValidate](http://github.com/duereg/esvalidate).
 Update to the latest version and this error should go away.

+##Blog Posts

+I wrote some blog posts about creating this plugin and the esvalidate library [here](http://blog.mattblair.co).